Replace a lost Company Constitution on law firm website

 I asked her for all the Company details including a Constitution.
 She said she did not get a Constitution.
 I am surprised ASIC did not require a Constitution during the process of incorporating a Company.

 Does ASIC provide her with a Constitution?
-Or do I build a Constitution at Legal Consolidated’s website?
+Or do I build a Constitution on Legal Consolidated’s website?

 - for setting up a company without speaking to her accountant and financial planner first

-- dealing directly to ASIC.
+- dealing directly with ASIC.
 ASIC is a government regulator.
 Like the ATO and other government agencies, only approach government regulators through your accountant and adviser

-- ASIC only provides the spartan Replaceable Rules
+- ASIC only provides the spartan and often dangerous Replaceable Rules

 - at least one Christian as a director